section-engineering-education/engineering-education/content/articles/how-to-debug-a-nodejs-application-running-in-a-docker-container/index.md

 ### Creating a Docker image
 Now we have successfully created a Node.js application.

-Next, we will be creating a [Docker image](https://jfrog.com/knowledge-base/a-beginners-guide-to-understanding-and-building-docker-images/) for it.
+Next, we will create a [Docker image](https://jfrog.com/knowledge-base/a-beginners-guide-to-understanding-and-building-docker-images/) for it.

 A Docker container is built from a Docker image that contains the necessary information needed to deploy and run the application with Docker.